 To import a Trial Balance .CSV file into your TaxAct return, follow the steps below:

-- From within your TaxAct return (Online or Desktop), click on the Basic Info tab.
+- From within your TaxAct return (Online or Desktop), click Basic Info.
 On smaller devices, click the menu icon in the upper left-hand corner, then select Basic Info

 - If you were a TaxAct customer last year, you can save time by importing last year's return.
-Select Yes or No to the question Would you like to import last year's 2015 return?
+To skip this step, click Continue Without Importing.

 - On the screen titled Accounting Records Import, click Import CSV File Now to start your accounting records import.
 Be sure all accounts have been adjusted for tax purposes prior to importing.

-- Browse to locate the trail balance CSV file (previously exported from your accounting software), then click Open.
+- Browse to locate the trail balance CSV file (previously exported from your accounting software), then click Continue.

 - Next, you will need to review and verify the Tax Line auto-mapped for each account listed.
 For those accounts not auto-mapped, you will need to select the appropriate tax classification from the drop-down menu.